danilshvalov/git-commit-ts-mode/README.md

 ### Magit integration

-To use `git-commit-ts-mode` in the commit buffer, you need to change the value of the `git-commit-major-mode` variable, for example, as follows:
+To use `git-commit-ts-mode` in the Magit commit buffer, you need to change the value of the `git-commit-major-mode` variable, for example, as follows:

 ```elisp
 (setq git-commit-major-mode 'git-commit-ts-mode)